 At 2 150 metres, this Mpumalanga pass is one of the highest tarred roads in South Africa.
 Although snow isn’t constant and is often relatively light, the easy access makes this a great place to see snow when conditions are favourable.
 At the top of the winding pass you can warm yourself with a brew at Hops Hollow Country House, a microbrewery and B&B. There are also plenty of accommodation options in nearby Lydenburg and Sabie.

-Accommodation option: Stay at the Sabie River Camp outside Sabie from R180 a person.
+Accommodation option: Stay at the Sabie River Camp outside Sabie from R150 a person.
 Book here

 6. Underberg and Sani Pass

-Accommodation option: Stay at the Sani Mountain Lodge from R600 a person.
+Accommodation option: Stay at the Sani Mountain Lodge from R215 a person (dorm), or chalets from R920 a person sharing.
 Book here